galtzo-floss/floss_funding/.junie/guidelines.md

     - DEBUG toggle: Set DEBUG=true to require 'debug' and avoid silencing output during your run.
     - ENV seeding: The suite sets ENV["FLOSS_FUNDING_FLOSS_FUNDING"] = "Free-as-in-beer" so that the library’s own namespace is considered activated (avoids noisy warnings).
     - Coverage: kettle-soup-cover integrates SimpleCov; .simplecov is invoked from spec_helper when enabled by Kettle::Soup::Cover::DO_COV, which is controlled by K_SOUP_COV_DO being set to true / false.
+    - RSpec.describe usage:
+      - Use `describe "#<method_name>"` to contain a block of specs that test instance method behavior.
+      - Use `describe "::<method_name>"` to contain a block of specs that test class method behavior.
+      - Do not use `describe ".<method_name>"` because the dot is ambiguous w.r.t instance vs. class methods.
   - Additional test utilities:
     - rspec-stubbed_env: Use stub_env to control ENV safely within examples.
     - timecop: Time manipulation available via spec/config/timecop.